Castro District, San Francisco: Late 19th century Finnish settlement

-During his governorship of Russian America, Furuhjelm put an end to the hostilities involving groups of the native peoples of Alaska, and he succeeded in abolishing the Alaskan Ice Treaty with San Francisco.
-According to a contract which had been signed, Russian America had to deliver a certain amount of ice to San Francisco at a fixed price.
-The problem was that the product melted down on the way to the warmer climates.
-The ice contract became very awkward for the Russian colony.
-Furuhjelm arranged for a new contract to sell ice to San Francisco: 3,000 tons at $25.00 a ton.

-Officially registered Finnish Club No. 1 was established in the Castro District of San Francisco in 1882.
+During the California Gold Rush and in its aftermath, a substantial Finnish population settled in San Francisco.
+Finnish Club No. 1 was established in the Castro District of San Francisco in 1882.
 Soon after, two "Finnish Halls" were erected nearby.
 One was located at the corner of 24th Street and Hoffman Street.
-The other hall was located on Flint Street, on the "Rocky Hill" above Castro, an area densely populated by Finns at the time, consequently nicknamed Finn Town.
+The other hall was located on Flint Street, on the "Rocky Hill" above Castro, an area densely populated by Finns at the time, consequently nicknamed "Finn Town".

 In 1899, the First Finnish Lutheran Church was founded on 50 Belcher Street, in what then was considered part of the Eureka Valley district of San Francisco, but what is located on the outskirts of what today is best known as the Castro District.
 Next to it, on September 17, 1905, the cornerstone was laid for the Danish St. Ansgar Church at 152 Church Street, between Market Street and Duboce Avenue.
-During the April 18, 1906, San Francisco earthquake and its aftermath, the parsonage served as a feeding station and hospital.
 In 1964, St. Ansgar merged with First Finnish Lutheran Church.
 The name for the united church, St. Francis Lutheran Church, was derived from San Francisco.

-Before the 1906 San Francisco earthquake, nearly all the kids attending the McKinley school (now McKinley Elementary School) at 1025 14th Street (at Castro) were Finnish.
+Before the 1906 San Francisco earthquake, nearly all the children attending the McKinley School (now McKinley Elementary School) at 1025 14th Street (at Castro) were Finnish.
 Following the earthquake, a large number of Finns from San Francisco and elsewhere moved to Berkeley, where a Finnish community had been established already before the earthquake.
-A large part of the early Berkeley population was Finnish.
 The brick and wood frame of the St. Francis Lutheran Church building survived the 1906 San Francisco earthquake and then was used for several months as an infirmary.
 Following the earthquake, the same year, Finns founded the Lutheran Church of the Cross in Berkeley, at University Avenue, where the Lutheran congregation still operates today.